apicodev/example-react-todo-google-sheets/README.md

 The name of your sheet/page or `SheetName` will be displayed at the bottom of the google sheets page.
 Optionally you can find the name and sheetId (gid) via the *Get Spreadsheet API*.

+---
+### Replace the variables in the code
-5. Open the `/src/api/sheet.ts` file and replace the variables in the following lines
+Open the `/src/api/sheets.ts` file and replace the variables in the following lines
 ```
 ...
 const apicoIntegrationId: string = "<Replace with your apico gsheet integration id>";